xonsh/xonsh/docs/envvars.rst

       - An error threshold.
 If the Levenshtein distance between the entered command and a valid command is less than this value, the valid command will be offered as a suggestion.
+    * - TEEPTY_PIPE_DELAY
+      - ``0.01``
+      - The number of [seconds] to delay a spawned process if it has information being piped in via stdin.
+This value must be a float.
+If a value less than or equal to zero is passed in, no delay is used.
+This can be used to fix situations where a spawned process, such as piping into ``grep``, exits too quickly for the piping operation itself.
+TeePTY (and thus this variable) are currently only used when ``$XONSH_STORE_STDOUT`` is ``True``.
     * - TERM
       - No default
       - TERM is sometimes set by the terminal emulator.
 This is used (when valid)